Do air-conditioned homes sell for more?

 With UK heatwaves becoming more common, we look at the potential returns of installing air-con and cheaper ways to keep cool

-Installing air conditioning in your home could cost thousands – but might it add even more to your property’s value?
+Installing air conditioning in your home can cost thousands of pounds.
+But could it also add to the value of your property?

-Here, we look at the potential returns, the upfront and outgoing costs, and whether there are cheaper alternatives worth considering.
+Here, Which? looks at the potential return on your investment, the upfront and ongoing costs, and whether cheaper alternatives are worth considering.

 Be more money savvy